 While understanding the regulations that may apply to your business can be daunting, it’s important to be aware of these six IT compliance laws as your customers deserve to have their data treated with care.

-Industries that HIPPA applies to: Medical providers, insurers, and employers who provide healthcare insurance
+Industries that HIPAA applies to: Medical providers, insurers, and employers who provide healthcare insurance

 The Federal Information Security Management Act was created in 2002 and assigns responsibilities to federal agencies regarding information security systems.
 This act makes it necessary to view IT security as a natural security matter.